 Crisco Pie Crust

-Making a simple pie crust should be easy, shouldn’t it?
-I mean this Crisco pie crust only calls for three uncomplicated ingredients: flour, Crisco shortening, and salt, plus some cold water.
-Then you fill it with something tasty and voila — a delicious pie!
+Making a basic pie crust should be easy, shouldn't it?
+I mean this Crisco pie crust recipe only calls for three pantry staple ingredients, plus some cold water...

 3-Ingredient Pie Crust